ECHO1 VIKTOR VS S&T BIZON

 The Echo1 Viktor has the folding stock option with the magazine attached.
 The S&T Bizon has a shorter pin and not able to latch when the magazine is attached.
 And even with the magazine it will not lock in place due to the off angle unless the stock was manufactured incorrectly.

 The pin looks like it will attach but when the parts are lined up they will not fit together as intended.
-I was able to lift up and flex the stock to make it latch but I had to use my foot and
+I was able to lift up and flex the stock to make it latch but I had to use my foot and both hands to undo it.
+It is not like the G36 or UMP stock that latches and can be opened with decent pressure, this was way off.

 Now the magazines.
 The S&T uses a 160 round midcap which feeds decent with a lipo and no skipping and the Echo1 version uses a hicap that holds around 1000 rounds.
 It uses a plunger system to compress the BBs into the feeding system and to keep the rattle noise very low.
 Check out another look at the magazine here.
 It is like the TM P90 hicap to open and use.
 Both mags are good in their own way and this is a tough call of which is better.